VaderVortex/4.Execution_of_NetworkCommends/README.md

 Command Prompt And Network Protocol Analyzer

 ## Procedure:
-To do this EXPERIMENT- follows these steps:
+To do this experiment, follow these steps:

 ## Networking Commands Experiment
 This experiment involves understanding basic networking commands and configuring network devices.
 Below are the key topics covered:

 ### Basic Networking Commands